 There really is something special about being beside the seaside.
 Particularly in Pembrokeshire.
 The beaches here are as nature intended them: wild, empty and beautiful.
 In that borderland between ocean and earth, there is space to breathe, and space to unclutter your mind.
 That’s what makes the walk between Dale and Marloes so enchanting.

-“It’s the beaches,” says Dave MacLachlan, official Trail Officer for Pembrokeshire Coast Path.
-“Watwick, Westdale, Marloes – they’re just spectacular.”
-There won’t be many who have walked as much of the Pembrokeshire Coast Path as frequently as Dave.
-He’s responsible for maintaining and overseeing every inch of it, and out of the entire 186 miles, he rates the section of path between Dale to Marloes as his favourite day walk.
+There won’t be many who have walked as much of the Pembrokeshire Coast Path as frequently as Theresa.
+She’s responsible for maintaining and overseeing every inch of it, and out of the entire 186 miles, she rates the section of path between Dale to Marloes as her favourite day walk.

 From the busy sailing centre of Dale, its leggy peninsula and the intriguing Dale Fort are reached in just a few energetic strides.
-The fort is an interesting, if unpretty, relic of Pembrokeshire paranoia.
-Viking interlopers, Norman conquerors and monarchs-in-waiting have all washed up on Pembrokeshire’s shores over the course of the last millennium, including the future Henry VII who landed just round the peninsula at Mill Bay in 1485 before claiming the English throne at the Battle of Bosworth.
+The fort is an interesting if unpretty relic of Pembrokeshire paranoia.
+Viking interlopers, Norman conquerors and monarchs-in-waiting have all washed up on Pembrokeshire’s shores over the course of the last millennium, including the future Henry VII who landed just around the peninsula at Mill Bay in 1485 before claiming the English throne at the Battle of Bosworth.

 Westdale Bay, looking out to low-lying Skokholm Island is a tangle of dangerous currents underneath its sheltered shore, but its uncomplicated thumb of sand is a charming sight if not a relaxing bathing spot.
 The neighbouring red cliffs beckon dithering boots onwards and lead them straight to a wedge of beach heaven.
 Laid out gloriously below the coast path, Marloes Sands is what gold dust would look like if sprinkled at the edge of the world.
 Toothy rocks frame the beach open-mouthed, yawning to the sky.
 It is, quite simply, one of the finest beaches in Britain.